Conservatory – A Buyer’s Guide

 Technical Survey for Building Plans

-Once the price has been agreed and contracts have been exchanged, the project gets under way with a visit from a Technical Surveyor who carries out a full technical survey.
+Once the price has been agreed and contracts have been exchanged, your Technical Surveyor will carry out a full technical survey.]

-Your surveyor will draw plans of the base as well as detailed technical drawings of the UPVC frames and roof for the order at the factory.
+Your surveyor will draw plans of the base as well as detailed technical drawings.
+Your surveyor will take precise notes of the UPVC frames and roof for the order at the factory.

 The next stage is a visit from the building manager who plans the following: